St. John's Academy of Bataan

 St. John's Academy Inc., formerly known as Saint John Academy, is a private Roman Catholic secondary school in Dinalupihan, Bataan, Philippines.
-It provides a deeply-rooted Christian formation to the young and supply the volunteers for the Parochial catechetical program at the public schools within the parish.
+It supplied volunteers for the Parochial catechetical program at the public schools within the parish.
 The school is a member of the Diocesan Schools of Bataan (DSOB) and the Catholic Educational Association of the Philippines (CEAP).

 History

-Msgr.
-Florentino F. Guiao founded Saint John Academy in June 1960.
-The new parish priest, with the support of laity, realized the dream of the community for a Catholic educational institution.
+New parish priest Florentino F. Guiao founded Saint John Academy in June 1960 to provide Christian education.
+It was recognized as a government-mandated private school.

-The new academy, following the example of its patron saint, has proven its worth in its scholastic performance in different competitions and in its inspiring religious activities within the parish community.
-After being recognized as a government mandated Private School the dynamism of its operation produced successful graduates, nurtured with Christian values.

-The school came into existence not merely to provide quality education but more importantly, Christian formation to its students.
-Various religious educations such as the Student Catholic Action, Children of Mary and Legion of Mary were established to initiate students into the apostolic life of the Church.
-However, what was considered as the most significant contribution of the academy of the parish was the catechetical program wherein its junior and senior students taught the Catholic Faith in the elementary schools of the parish.
+Religious institutions such as the Student Catholic Action, Children of Mary and Legion of Mary were established, as was a catechetical program whereby the school's junior and senior students taught Catholicism in the elementary schools of the parish.